 Introduction

 F3D can be built in WebAssembly using emscripten in order to embed it into a web browser.
-It is still experimental and only a small fraction of the libf3d public API is bound.
-An example can be seen at https://f3d.app/web
+It is still experimental and only a small fraction of the libf3d public API is bound (see ../LANGUAGE_BINDINGS.md).
+An example can be seen live at https://f3d.app/web, and a code example is available in example/libf3d/web.

 This guide is describing how to build VTK and F3D with emscripten using Docker on Linux or Windows.